 The majority of ingrown hairs will disappear on their own.
 If you need to intervene, treat it as you would any other ingrown hair.
 Go to a doctor if necessary.
 Exfoliating before epilating can prevent potential ingrown hairs.

 Red bumps or irritated skin are another common side effect of epilating.
 However, this irritation can be quickly soothed by applying a facial lotion to the area after epilating.

-Finding the best facial epilator is no easy task.
-However, we reviewed some of the best epilators on the market and think we have identified one of the best facial epilators.
+Finding the best facial epilator was not an easy task.
+However, I reviewed some of the best face epilators on the market and think we have identified one of the best facial epilators.
 Earlier we discussed what is important to consider when purchasing an epilator.